Bill & Lillie Aiken

 Dave & Nancy Eldert

-Dave and Nancy (a former member of First Baptist Church) first met when Dave came to Brazil for 9 months while he was in college.
+Dave and Nancy (a former member of Gospel Life Church) first met when Dave came to Brazil for 9 months while he was in college.
 At the time, he was engaged to Sue Martin.
-They married in 1967 and arrived on the field in Brazil in 1972.
+Dave and Sue married in 1967 and arrived on the field in Brazil in 1972.
 Nancy joined the same mission (Brazil Gospel Fellowship Mission) in 1977 to work in the home office of Springfield, IL.
 Dave and Sue worked in the interior of Vila Paraguai with the Antioch Bible Institute and Silver Lake Bible Camp ministries.
 Nancy worked in Fortaleza at SIBIMA Seminary, with the mission field treasury, and with missionary documents.
 In 2002 Nancy was in the guest house when Sue discovered she had cancer.
 Then in 2005 the cancer came back, and Dave and Sue went to the US to treat it in North Carolina.
 In 2008 Sue went to be with the Lord.
 Dave and Nancy started talking through internet (skype) to each other.
 In July 2009 they were engaged and were married in January of 2010.
 The Elderts are still involved in the ABI and SLBC ministries, as well as Priscila School and Guest House ministries.
 Dave is often invited to different churches to preach.
 At the present they are considering a move to a state further south called Alagoas.

 Scott & Erin Kemp